10 Ways You Can Treat Low Blood Pressure at Home

 Ingest adequate amounts of salt

 Our body needs to receive an adequate amount of salt daily in order to function properly, balance fluids and prevent hypotension.
-According to the U.S. Department of Health and Human Services, the average person should consume approximately a teaspoon of salt daily, or about 2,300 milligrams of sodium.
+According to the U.S. Department of Health and Human Services, the average person probably already eats too much salt; you should try to consume no more than about 2,300 milligrams of sodium daily.
 (These are signs you’re getting too much sodium.)
 If you exercise regularly or experience symptoms of hypotension, adjusting or increasing your salt intake might help (under physician supervision, of course).
 Sports drinks or medical-grade hydration powders such as DripDrop, which contain salt and potassium, are additional treatments for low blood pressure.
-“Low blood pressure is generally a good thing as long as it’s not too dramatic,” says Joy Gelbman, MD, a cardiologist at Weill Cornell Medicine and NewYork-Presbyterian in New York City.
+“Low blood pressure is generally a good thing as long as it’s not too dramatic,” Dr. Gelbman says.
 “If you have low blood pressure, liberalize your salt intake a bit and always carry a salty snack.”

 Eat smaller, more regular meals